Walktober Step Challenge

 For more information on how to get started, creating a team, logging your steps and more, refer to the Resources and Frequently Asked Questions sections by clicking the relevant header at the top of this page.

-The deadline to log your steps each week to place on the Weekly Leaderboard is 2pm every Monday except for St. Patrick’s Day weekend and the last week of the challenge when the deadline is extended by one and two days.
+The deadline to log your steps each week to place on the Weekly Leaderboard is 2pm every Monday, except for the October Bank Holiday weekend when the deadline is extended by one or two days.
 Participants can backlog their steps for a maximum of eight days during the Challenge.

 My takeaway from this challenge is I can find time to walk more/do light physical activities during my day and it helps to clear my mind.

-The organization’s Internal Coordinator and the National Coordinators keep in touch with participants to let them know about competitions, prizes, Leaderboards and such once the Challenge is live.
+The organisation’s Internal Coordinator and the National Coordinators keep in touch with participants to let them know about competitions, prizes, Leaderboards and such once the Challenge is live.

 During the Step Challenges participants can follow us on social media for regular updates and tips on the Challenge, and of course to see who’s in the lead!